 In the event that a structured product issuer becomes insolvent and defaults on their listed securities, investors will be considered as unsecured creditors and will have no preferential claims to any assets held by the issuer.
 Investors should therefore pay close attention to the financial strength and credit worthiness of structured product issuers.

-Note: “Issuers Credit Rating” showing the credit ratings of individual issuers is now available under the Issuer and Liquidity Provider Information sub-section under Derivative Warrants and under CBBCs section on the HKEX corporate website.
+Note: “Issuers Credit Rating” showing the credit ratings of individual issuers is now available under the Issuer and Liquidity Provider Information sub-section under Derivative Warrants section, under CBBCs section and under Inline Warrants section on the HKEX market website.

 Uncollateralised product risk

 Uncollateralised structured products are not asset backed.
 In the event of issuer bankruptcy, investors can lose their entire investment.
 Investors should read the listing documents to determine if a product is uncollateralised.

 Derivative warrants and callable bull/bear contracts (CBBCs) are leveraged and can change in value rapidly according to the gearing ratio relative to the underlying assets.
 Investors should be aware that their value may fall to zero resulting in a total loss of the initial investment.

 The level of gearing embedded in an inline warrant depends on a variety of factors including but not limited to time-to-expiry and spot price of the underlying asset compared to the lower and upper strike prices.
 An inline warrant will be expected to have a high effective gearing when trading price close to the lower or upper strike price, and a relatively low effective gearing in other cases.
 These differences in effective gearing are amplified when inline warrants are close to expiry.

 Structured products have an expiry date after which the issue may become worthless.
 Investors should be aware of the expiry time horizon and choose a product with an appropriate lifespan for their trading strategy.